rr-/szurubooru/API.md

 - **Errors**

     - the user does not exist
-    - the user with new name already exists (names are case insensitive)
+    - a user with new name already exists (names are case insensitive)
     - either user name, password, email or rank are invalid
     - the user is trying to update their or someone else's rank to higher than their own
+    - avatar is missing for manual avatar style
     - privileges are too low
-    - avatar is missing for manual avatar style

 - **Description**